 - Break egg into a medium-sized bowl.
 Wash hands with soap and water after cracking raw egg.
 Add 1 ½ cups of the cooked squash, bread crumbs and cheese.
 Stir until thoroughly blended.

 - Line a baking dish or cookie sheet with parchment paper.
-Scoop 1 Tbsp squash batter to form bite-size balls.
+Scoop 1 Tablespoon squash batter to form bite-size balls.
 Place squash balls on prepared dish.
 Wash hands with soap and water.

 - Bake 15-20 minutes until bottoms are golden brown.
 Flip and bake another 3 minutes until golden.